-We sell our semiconductor solutions to leading module makers, original equipment manufacturers ("OEMs"), and original design manufacturers ("ODMs") worldwide.
-We provide our high performance flash memory storage controller to companies such as Netcom, Lexar Media, Samsung, Sony and Transcend.
-We are a leading supplier of controllers used in flash memory cards sold bundled with mobile phones and smart phone manufactured by the handset industry's leading OEMs and a leading supplier of controllers used in flash memory cards and UBS flash drives sold in the retail market.
-Our multimedia SoCs are used primarily for thin clients, office and factory automation, industrial PCs, and other applications by companies such as Advantech, ChipPC, Fuji-Xerox, Kontron, Siemens, ThinNetworks, and Toshiba-TEC.
+We sell our semiconductor solutions to leading original equipment manufacturers, or OEMs, and original design manufacturers, or ODMs, worldwide.
+We provide our high performance flash memory storage controller to companies such as Hynix, Kingston, Lexar Media, Samsung, Sony and Transcend.
+We are a leading supplier of controllers used in flash memory cards sold bundled with mobile phones manufactured by the handset industry's leading OEMs and a leading supplier of controllers used in flash memory cards and UBS flash drives sold in the retail market.
+Our multimedia SoCs are used primarily for office automation, industrial PCs, servers, and other applications and for notebook PC webcams by companies such as Advantech, AsusTek, ChipPC, Fuji-Xerox, Kontron, Lenovo, Siemens, ThinNetworks, and Toshiba-TEC.
 We provide our innovative mobile communications ICs to LG Electronics, Pantech, Samsung, and other companies.

-Sales to our five largest customers represented approximately 35%, 38% and 41% of our net revenue in 2008, 2009 and 2010, respectively.
-We only had one customer in 2008 and 2009 and two customers in 2010 that accounted for 10% or more of our sales.
-The identities of our five largest customers and their respective contributions to our net revenue have varied and will likely continue to vary from period to period.
+Sales to our five largest customers represented approximately 38%, 35% and 38% of our net revenue in 2007, 2008 and 2009, respectively.
+We only had one customer in 2007, 2008 and 2009 that accounted for 10% or more of our sales.
+The identities of our largest customers and their respective contributions to our net revenue have varied and will likely continue to vary from period to period.

 Sales to our customers may be significantly higher if indirect sales are included with direct sales.
-In 2010, Samsung Electronics ("Samsung") was our largest customer and accounted for approximately 13% of our sales.
-In past years, sales to Samsung may have been significantly higher if indirect sales were included with direct sales.
-In 2010, we do not believe there were indirect sales to Samsung.
-If a material portion of our sales to other customers are included in products of Samsung, our direct plus indirect sales to Samsung may account for between 15% and 17% of our sales in 2008 and 19% and 20% of our sales in 2009.
+In 2009, Samsung Electronics was our largest customer and accounted for approximately 17% of our sales.
+Samsung was also our largest customer in 2007 and 2008, accounting for approximately 12% and 10% of our sales, respectively.
+We believe a material portion of our sales to other customers are included in products of Samsung Electronics and that such direct and indirect sales to Samsung Electronics amounted to between 19% and 20% of our sales in 2007, between 15% and 17% in 2008, and between 19% and 20% in 2009.